 White-nose syndrome has killed millions of bats.
-Now it's showing up in Alberta | CBC News
+The fungus that causes it is now in Alberta | CBC News

 White-nose syndrome has killed millions of bats.
-Now it's showing up in Alberta
+The fungus that causes it is now in Alberta

+Evidence found in bat guano samples from several locations in the province

-A disease that has been nearly wiping out bat populations in Eastern Canada and the U.S. has made its first appearance in Alberta.
+A fungus that causes a disease that is nearly wiping out bat populations in Eastern Canada and the U.S. has made its first appearance in Alberta.

-White-nose syndrome, a fungus that starves bats to death by interrupting their winter hibernation, was identified in several locations in the province last year after being found in Saskatchewan in 2021.
+The fungus has been identified in several locations in the province after being found in Saskatchewan in 2021.

+White-nose syndrome is a disease that starves bats to death by interrupting their winter hibernation, which wastes the energy they need to get through the winter.

-"It looks like it's spreading about 500 kilometres a year," said Cory Olson of the Wildlife Conservation Society, which conducted the research.
+"It looks like [the fungus is] spreading about 500 kilometres a year," said Cory Olson of the Wildlife Conservation Society, which conducted the research.

-Society researchers traced the infections by collecting bat droppings from underneath 800 bridges where the tiny mammals like to rest during the night.
+Society researchers traced the fungus by collecting bat droppings from underneath 800 bridges where the tiny mammals like to rest during the night.

 "A lot of bridges have bats," said Olson.
 "About half of all the bridges we looked at had bat guano."